PelleLille/hsl-docs/postdelivery.rst

 ==================== ======= ========================== ===========
 Array item           Type    Example                    Description
 ==================== ======= ========================== ===========
-locaip               string  "1.2.3.4"                  The localip used remoteip             string  "4.3.2.1"                  The remoteip used remotemx             string  "mail.example.com"         The remotemx used :ref:`tls <atls1>`   array   ["started" => true, ...]
+localip              string  "1.2.3.4"                  The source IP used remoteip             string  "4.3.2.1"                  The remote IP connected to remotemx             string  "mail.example.com"         The remotemx used :ref:`tls <atls1>`   array   ["started" => true, ...]
 TLS information (if TLS was started)
 ==================== ======= ========================== ===========